-- 2.09 Farnham's population has grown by 25,000 in the last century to around 40,000 (2011) and will continue to grow.
-The census tells us that in 2011 Farnham had 16,707 dwellings (16,050 households) with a predominance of family housing (68% of homes having 3 bedrooms or more).
-11,961 (74% of households are owned outright or with a mortgage or loan, with 1,903 (11.8%) available for social rent, 1,829 (11.4%) private rent and 153 (1%) shared ownership. - 2.10 The National Planning Policy Framework states that neighbourhoods should not promote less development than set out in the strategic policies for the area. - 2.11 The adopted Waverley Borough Local Plan Part 1: Strategic Policies makes provision for at least 11,210 net additional homes within the Borough in the period from 2013 to 2032 (equivalent to at least 590 dwellings a year).
-Each parish is allocated a minimum number of new homes to accommodate (including homes permitted and built since April 2013 and, in the case of the main settlements such as Farnham, anticipated windfall development): Farnham's share of this provision is 2,780 dwellings (Policy ALH1: The Amount and Location of Housing). - 2.12 The Strategic Housing Market Assessment (2015) has identified a need to achieve a range of house sizes at Farnham including smaller homes to meet demand from new and older downsizing households as well as younger families.
+- last century to around 40,000 (2011) and will continue to grow.
+The census tells us that in 2011 Farnham had 16,707 dwellings (16,050 households) with a predominance of family housing (68% 2.1 of homes having 3 bedrooms or more).
+11,961 (74% of households are owned outright or with a mortgage or loan, with 1,903 (11.8 %) available for social rent, 1,829 (11.4%) private rent and 153 (1%) shared ownership. - 2.09 Farnham's population has grown by 25,000 in the 2.10 The National Planning Policy Framework states that neighbourhoods should not promote less development than set out in the strategic policies for the area. - The adopted Waverley Borough Local Plan Part 1: Strategic Policies make provision for at least 11,210 net additional homes within the Borough in the period from 2013 to 2032 (equivalent to at least 590 dwellings a year).
+Each parish is allocated a minimum number of new homes to accommodate (including

+- homes permitted and built since April 2013 and, in the case of the main settlements such as Farnham, anticipated windfall development): Farnham's share of this provision is 2,780 dwellings (Policy ALHI: 2.13 The Amount and Location of Housing). - 2.12 The Strategic Housing Market Assessment (2015) has identified a need to achieve a range of house sizes in Farnham including smaller homes to meet demand from new and older downsizing households as well as younger families.
 Addressing the housing needs of older people will be particularly important in Farnham given the ageing population, with 18.7% of the population being aged over 65 (2011 census).
-In addition, the presence of the University for the Creative Arts means there is a demand for student accommodation. - 2.13 The Neighbourhood Plan should plan positively to help accommodate identified strategic housing need.
+In addition, the - presence of the University for the Creative Arts means there is a demand for student accommodation. - 2.13 The Neighbourhood Plan should plan positively to help accommodate identified strategic housing needs.
 Residents are keen to ensure that development is absorbed within the environmental constraints identified and can be supported by sufficient infrastructure to ensure the quality of life of existing and future residents.
 When planning new development it is important to understand the characteristics of each area of the town and designs should protect and enhance attractive areas and improve those which are less attractive.